uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 To see the available versions of Julia, enter `module spider julia`.

-Note that this loads base Julia, so only the base Julia modules and functions are immediately available; you can install other Julia packages that you may need into your home directory (see guide below).
+Note that this loads base Julia, so only the base Julia modules and functions are immediately available.
+You can install other Julia packages that you may need into your home directory (see guide below).

 ### Running Julia interactively